Murdock135/NewSecondBrain/Work/P-AgenticSystem/Dive/Tasks.md

 - [ ] #task Create a formatter node that will format the final answer nicely.
 - [ ] #task Read literature mitesh sent out
 - [ ] #task create likert scale
-- [ ] #task Create run scripts for mitesh and Dr. Kangogo
 - [ ] #task listen to recording of meeting with Dr. A.
 - [ ] #task Create the weather calling tool
 - [ ] #task Read https://aws.amazon.com/blogs/machine-learning/techniques-and-approaches-for-monitoring-large-language-models-on-aws/